 The Soda development consists of a 103-foot-high by 433-foot-long concrete gravity dam with a 109-foot-long integral powerhouse section containing five headgates that supply water to the generating unit penstocks and to a 900-cubic feet per second (cfs)-capacity low-level discharge (Johnson valve).
 The concrete dam also has a 210-foot-long non-overflow gravity section and a 114-foot-long gated overflow spillway section containing three, 30-foot by 14-foot Taintor gates.
 A 55-foot-long by 19-foot-high earth fill dam also forms parts of the development.
 The Soda reservoir (commonly referred to as the Alexander reservoir) has a surface area of 1,100 acres, an active storage capacity of 16,300 acre-feet, and a normal maximum full pool elevation of 5,720 feet.
 It extends approximately 4.5 miles upstream to just below the Big Spring Creek confluence with the Bear River.
 The development’s 41-foot by 109-foot powerhouse contains two vertical Francis units, each with an installed capacity of 7 MW and maximum hydraulic capacities of 1,287 and 1,337 cfs, respectively.
 The development includes a tailrace immediately downstream of the powerhouse with a normal tailwater elevation of 5,641 feet.

 The original Grace Dam and the existing power facilities and other appurtenant structures were constructed shortly after 1910.
 A new dam was constructed in 1951 and the original rock-filled, timber-crib dam is now submerged in the forebay just upstream of the 1951 dam.
 Grace Dam is a rock-filled, timber-crib structure with a concrete core at the base of the structure.
-The structure stands approximately 51 feet high including the flashboards.
+The structure stands approximately 51 feet high with 8-foot high flashboards.
 The crest length is 180 feet 5.5 inches.
 The dam creates a 320 acre-feet forebay with 250 acre-feet of usable storage.
 A 52-foot- wide intake structure containing eighteen 5-foot by 10-foot screen sections is housed within a concrete stucco building, adjacent to the earth embankment section of the dam.
 A 26,000-foot- long 11-foot-diameter flowline consisting of 15,000 feet of steel and 11,000 feet of wood stave pipeline conveys water from the intake structure to the surge tanks.
 There are two surge tanks, one 10 feet in diameter and 38 feet high, located approximately 2.6 miles downstream of the diversion, and the other 30 feet in diameter and 132 feet high, located directly above the powerhouse.
 Three 90-inch-diameter steel penstocks, equipped with two butterfly valves carry water from the surge tanks to the powerhouse.
 The powerhouse has three turbine generators rated at 11 MW each for a total plant capacity of 33 MW.
 Their total hydraulic capacity is 960 cfs.
-The Grace tailrace includes a short concrete-lined section that transitions to an unlined open channel section approximately 350 feet from its confluence with the Bear River.
+The tailrace includes a short concrete-lined section that transitions to an unlined open channel section approximately 350 feet from its confluence with the Bear River.

 The Oneida development includes a 111-foot-high by 381-foot-long concrete gravity dam that includes a 118-foot-long uncontrolled auxiliary spillway, a 66-foot-long non-overflow gravity section, a 99-foot-long gated spillway containing five Taintor gates, and an 86-foot-long gravity section with ice sluices.
 There is also a 40-foot-high, 1,100-foot-long embankment dam.
 The Oneida reservoir has an active storage capacity of 10,880 acre-feet and a surface area of 480 acres at an elevation of 4,882.90 feet.
 A 50-foot-wide by 50-foot-high intake structure, containing six openings fitted with trashracks, transitions to two, 16-foot-diameter circular outlets.
 A 16-foot-diameter, 2,240-foot-long steel flowline conveys water from the intake structure to a 40-foot-diameter, 142-foot-high surge tank.
 Three 12-foot-diameter, 120-foot-long steel penstocks extend from the surge tank to the powerhouse.
-The Grace powerhouse is 52-feet by 162-feet and contains three vertical Francis units, each with an installed capacity of 10 MW and hydraulic capacities of 1,161, 1,161, and 968 cfs, respectively.
+The powerhouse is 52-feet by 162-feet and contains three vertical Francis units, each with an installed capacity of 10 MW and hydraulic capacities of 1,161, 1,161, and 968 cfs, respectively.
 The development has a 64- foot-wide by 118-feet-long rectangular channel tailrace.

 PacifiCorp operates the hydroelectric developments on the Bear River in a coordinated manner to meet irrigation demands and generate power.
 River flows are generally higher than the natural conditions during the irrigation season (April through October) due to irrigation releases from Bear Lake.
 The Soda, Grace, and Oneida developments are usually operated in a modified run- of-river mode during this season; water stored in Soda and Oneida reservoirs may be used to satisfy short-term irrigation demand or to maintain reservoir levels in Cutler reservoir.
 The Cutler reservoir level must be maintained for environmental protection purposes even when the Cutler facility normally ceases to generate power during the summer low-flow period.
 Substations containing step-up transformers and circuit breakers are located adjacent to the powerhouses at Soda, Oneida, and Grace.
 The substations serve as the point of interconnection to the transmission grid system.